wing5wong/artisan-whs-static/source/_news/2019-11-26_rivercity-speed-skating-tour-in-whanganui-this-weekend.md

 "However, Valley Inlines' Hadley Beech gave a good account of himself at Junior Worlds and should give Jones a run for his money, along with teammate James Wilmhurst, Manawatu's Sam Portch and Auckland's Josh Wood."

-The Men's B grade will feature the young competitors from Whanganui in **Chase Morpeth**, Drew Brennan and Josh Valentine, who were all in the class of their age group nationally and will likely decide the title between them.
+The Men's B grade will feature the young competitors from Whanganui in WHS student, **Chase Morpeth**, Drew Brennan and Josh Valentine, who were all in the class of their age group nationally and will likely decide the title between them.

 Manawatu's Ocean Wooley will be the firm favourite in the Women's B Grade.